micahvandegrift/micahvandegrift.github.io/impact.md

 *Blog post*. https://micahvandegrift.wordpress.com/2013/01/30/proof/

-Evolving in common: Creating mutually supportive relationships between libraries and the digital humanities.
-Vandegrift, M., & Varner, S.
+Evolving in common: Creating mutually supportive relationships between libraries and the digital humanities. **Vandegrift, M.**, & Varner, S.
 *Journal of Library Administration*, 53(1), 67-78.
 http://pid.emory.edu/ark:/25593/cwzbf

   * 20 citations on [Google Scholar](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=biw5nLcAAAAJ&authuser=1&citation_for_view=biw5nLcAAAAJ:zYLM7Y9cAGgC)
   * 2,404 Views, 1,408 Downloads from Emory University's [OpenEmory institutional repository](https://open.library.emory.edu/publications/emory:cwzbf/)
   * 964 downloads from [DigiNole Commons](http://diginole.lib.fsu.edu/library_faculty_publications/4/)
+  * 46 readers on Mendelay
   * 26 impact points recorded on [Altmetric.com](http://www.altmetric.com/details/1202909)
+  * Referenced as a source in the Irish Consortium of National and University Libraries Research Support Task and Finish Group, whose task was to prepare a three year strategy to develop the research support capacity of CONUL libraries.
+The group identified key areas around which a tool kit was to be developed in the form of briefing documents.
+The briefing documents are collated together in the chapters and appendices of this report.

 > This article was also included in Make it New?
 A dh+lib Mini Series.
+An ebook compilation of all articles published in the special issue of Journal of Library Administration, and several new articles written in response to the published works.
 > Roxann Shirazi, Sarah Potvin, & Zach Coble (Eds.), Online: *DH+Lib
 > (ACRL).*
 > http://acrl.ala.org/dh/2013/06/28/make-it-new-a-dhlib-mini-series-the-ebook/